 What I found from The Salt Springs Marina (nearby campground also) was a few hour paddle to Lake George, with a return trip against the wind – all was fine, especially as the Manatee and her calf playfully broke the waters surface beside me – neat.

-I did talk and drift with some other kayakers from Chattanooga too, so it was a good afternoon paddle – 2.5 hours down, and maybe the same coming back – 1230 pm until 430 or so.
+I did talk and drift with some other paddlers from Chattanooga, so it was a good afternoon paddle – 2.5 hours down, and maybe the same coming back – 1230 pm until 430 or so.

 Leaving Salt Springs I found a little store (cell reception poor) and picked up some food ‘stash’ and water – but they had hot food also.
 Econo-lunch on the way to Salt-Springs, and then chicken and potato-wedges/bread back to Juniper Camp ground – life is indeed good, warm food..(do we need to talk about food on the Mississippi?)

-A good shower is pretty important, that’s the biggest luxury I need – a hot shower.
-I don’t know what I would have to do if I had to choose between a pillow and a shower – lets don’t go there.
-But its nice to have a shower to start every day – I can make do with everything else.
+A shower is as good as any cup of coffee first thing in the morning, pretty important – that’s the biggest luxury I need – and I’m unsure what I would choose if I had to pick between a pillow and a shower; lets don’t go there.

 I went in as a camper; site 64.
 The neighbors partied most of the night and it was actually pretty nice to listen to someone else’s subtle jabber, camp-fire conversation and lite music in the night.
 I laid on my mattress in the back of the truck and took it all in as “a free-ride.’
-The rest I received from the night of camping was like I had slept with my ‘ears wide open,’ the distant traffic on Highway-40 might have had a little to do with it too.
+The rest that I received from the night was like I had slept with my ‘ears wide open;’ the distant traffic on Highway-40 might have had a little to do with that.

 Water clarity- 8